mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

 - __Create Preprocessing Recipe__
 - __Create Model Specifications__
-- __Use Workflow to combine Model Spec & Preprocessing, and Fit Model__
+- __Use Workflow to combine Model Spec and Preprocessing, and Fit Model__

 ### Preprocessing Recipe